Companion Reference

 How archetypes are identified

-Archetypes within the Skin Codes™ framework are identified through self-reported patterns — questions about daily pace, stress experience, sleep, energy output, and skin behaviour.
+Archetypes within the Skin Archetype framework are identified through self-reported patterns — questions about daily pace, stress experience, sleep, energy output, and skin behaviour.
 The process produces a primary archetype classification and, where patterns closely match, a secondary influence.

 This is an observational process, not a clinical assessment.
 The framework explicitly distinguishes between self-reported patterns and clinical measurement, and does not claim diagnostic equivalence.